4ms/ProducerPack/doc/Producer Pack User Manual.md

 # Producer Pack User Manual

-Use this document to understand the behavior, controls, and design inspirations behind each drum module.
+Use this document to understand the behavior, controls, and design inspirations behind each module.

 ---